Federal Supreme Court of Iraq: History

 In 2005, the Prime Minister of the Interim Iraqi Government, Ayad Allawi, issued an executive order titled Executive Order (No. 30 of 2005), granting the FSC extensive powers to determine the constitutionality of legislative and regulatory acts, arbitrate disputes between Baghdad and the regions and governorates, validate parliamentary election results, and assert exclusive jurisdiction over prosecutions against top government authorities.
 The court was also given several guarantees of independence, including at the administrative and financial levels.
 Due to the fact that the Supreme Court at the time was established by an executive order before the adoption of the new Iraqi constitution and the subsequent formation of the Council of Representatives, a separate law passed by the Council (by supermajority) that formally defines the court’s status was required to be passed, per Article 92 of the Constitution of Iraq.
-However, in June 2021, after a string of failed attempts to reach a compromise between Iraqi political parties representing different components of the society, the Council of Representatives nevertheless passed a law (Federal Supreme Court Law No. 25 of 2021) that amended the previous executive order that defined the FSC, notably, without the required supermajority.
+However, in June 2021, after a string of failed attempts to reach a compromise between Iraqi political parties representing different components of the society, the simple majority of the Council of Representatives passed a law (Federal Supreme Court Law No. 25 of 2021) that amended the previous executive order that defined the FSC.
+Instead of passing a new law stipulated by the constitution, which would’ve required a supermajority, a legal loophole was found in amending the previous law passed by interim premier Allawi by simple majority.